Skwiix - Musical-Info-Advice-Support

 Tip 8

-Before you buy a used guitar, play it to make sure every note sound is in tune, the volume and tone is consistent on the scale
+Before you buy a used Guitar, play it to make sure every note sound is in tune, the volume and tone are consistent on the scale

 Tip 9